Conservation Seedling Program

 Forestry offers more than sixty different species for sale in two separate events in the fall and spring.
 Seedlings are sold in small containers, large containers, and/or bare root.
 Not all species are available in all types.
 Large containers and bare root are more limited in the species available.

-Please note all containerized species are offered in the fall and bare root species and containerized species are offered in the spring.
+Please note all containerized species are offered in the fall and bare root species (when available) and containerized species are offered in the spring.
 Fall is a highly successful time to plant containerized seedlings because the plants have time to establish roots over the winter while dormant and before putting on top growth in the spring.
 And as an added bonus, the weather is better for planting!
 Select your shipping or pickup date so that you can plant your seedlings five to six weeks before your area of the state starts having hard freeze days.
 For questions about prices and minimum order size refer to ordering information.

 To participate in the program you must own at least one acre of land in New Mexico and the seedlings purchased through the program must be used for conservation purposes.
 Some qualifying conservation plantings include reforestation, riparian restoration, wildlife habitat, wind break, and Christmas tree farms.
 Seedlings may be picked up in Santa Fe, at one of the distribution points across the state (spring only) or shipped via UPS ($10.00 shipping fee per lot for small and large container seedlings and per 4 lots of bareroot seedlings).